Top Pastries from Around the World

 The Smith Island Cake—which is the State Dessert of Maryland—is a local spin on a traditional English torte.
 The Smith Island Cake typically has from 7 to 10 thin layers of yellow cake with each layer covered in either chocolate frosting or sometimes banana, orange or coconut.

-If you consider yourself a “Foodie” and would like to learn more about VBT’s special Culinary Departures on vacations to the Amalfi Coast, Tuscany or Vietnam please click here.
+If you consider yourself a “Foodie” and would like to learn more about VBT’s special Culinary Departures on vacations to the Amalfi Coast, Tuscany, Burgundy Spain and Vietnam please click here.